 Oestrogen also has a protective effect against heart and circulatory disease, so cardio workouts should form part of any exercise over 50 plan for women.
 Cardio (or aerobic) workouts are any activity which is continuous for several minutes or more, in which the heart is able to keep supplying the muscles with enough oxygen to keep going.
 When we exercise and get out of breath, this trains our hearts to get bigger and stronger and pump more blood with every beat.
 Ordinary walking at normal pace for 15+ minutes several times a week will be beneficial to heart health, however using speed intervals will increase the benefits.

-A 6 week fitness walking plan for women over 50
+A 6 week walking for weight loss over 50 plan

 This is a beginner plan to get you started with interval walking.
 There are 3 speed levels: